shivkumar98/OCP-Java-Examples/src/review_questions/chapter_4/attempt_3/README.md

 E. An exception is thrown

-F. The code hands
+F. The code hangs

 ### My Answer:

-* F!
+* F!✅

 * b1 is true, but b2 will hang